AndrewKelton/BinaryConverter/README.md

-One File is Unsigned Binary to Decimal Converter
+One File (binarytodec.c) is Unsigned Binary to Decimal Converter

-Another File is Decimal to Unsigned Binary Converter
+The Other File (dectobinary.c) is Decimal to Unsigned Binary Converter

-Input max of 10 bit binary numbers to use
+Input max of 10 bits to use binarytodec.c

+dectobinary.c will only output 10 bits max

 !!MAX of 10 BITS!!